NMR Spectroscopy Facility

 Welcome to the NMR Core Facility at the University of Mississippi

-The NMR Core Facility is location at the School of Pharmacy and provides access to both local and external users.
+The NMR Core Facility is located at the School of Pharmacy and provides access to both local and external users.

-Our facility hosts five high resolution NMR spectrometers located in three laboratories in the SOP buildings.
-The capability of instrumentation allows us to conduct research in a variety of research area including natural products research and small molecules.
+Our facility hosts five high-resolution NMR spectrometers located in three laboratories in the SOP buildings.
+Instrumental capabilities enable us to conduct research across a variety of areas, including natural products and small molecules.

-The aim of the NMR facility is to provide UM students, research staff, faculty, as well as external users wish access to equipment and training on a variety of NMR methods.
-Currently, the facility is equipped with four spectrometers available for general use.
+The aim of the NMR facility is to provide UM students, research staff, faculty, and external users with access to equipment and training in a variety of NMR methods.
+Currently, the facility has four spectrometers available for general use.

 These instruments support a variety of interdisciplinary projects ranging from chemistry to structural biology.